 C. INVOICES: Performing Agency shall, in a good and satisfactory manner carry out the Services as called for in this Contract.
-Submission of an invoice shall constitute Performing Agency's certification that the Services have been performed in accordance with this Contract.
+Performing Agency shall submit invoices to THECB for payment of performed Services in accordance with the schedule in Section 4B2.